djadar/llvm/README.md

 cmake ../

-# To refister a pass
+# To register or compile a pass

 cmake --build .